Airport Road (Ontario): Public transit

-Airport Road is served by five bus routes in Mississauga and Brampton: three by Brampton Transit, two by MiWay, and one by the Toronto Transit Commission (TTC).
-MiWay's Route 7 Airport (originating at the City Centre Transit Terminal) provides local service along the street from Pearson Airport to Westwood Square Mall.
-Brampton Transit's 30 Airport Road runs local from Westwood Square Mall north to Mayfield Road in Brampton, and an express route, 115 Airport Express, serves the road from the airport north to Derry Road en route to the Bramalea Terminal.
-Brampton Transit also operates a bus rapid transit route; 505 Züm Bovaird, along Airport Road from Viscount people mover station at the airport north to Bovaird Drive before turning west to Trinity Common.
-The TTC's 52 Lawrence West bus has two branches that run west from Lawrence subway station in Toronto via the airport to either McNaughton Avenue or Westwood Square Mall, with the longer "B" branch duplicating the service of the Miway 7 Airport bus along Airport Road.
-A separate TTC fare is charged (for cash payments) west of the airport if continuing to or from Toronto.
+Airport Road is served by eight bus routes in Mississauga and Brampton: one by MiWay, three by Brampton Transit, and three by the Toronto Transit Commission (TTC).
+MiWay's Route 7 Airport (originating at the City Centre Transit Terminal) provides 24-hour local service along the street from Pearson Airport to Westwood Square Mall.
+Brampton Transit's 30 Airport Road runs local from Westwood Square Mall north to Mayfield Road in Brampton, and an express route, 115 Airport Express, serves the road from the airport north to Derry Road before turning west and then north on Bramalea Road.
+Brampton Transit also operates a bus rapid transit route; 505 Züm Bovaird, along Airport Road from the Viscount Terminal Link station at the airport north to Bovaird Drive before turning west to serve Bovaird.
+The TTC's 52 Lawrence West bus has three branches that run west from Lawrence subway station in Toronto, with an "A" branch terminating at the airport, and the "B" and "D" bypassing it and running to either Westwood Square Mall or McNaughton Avenue, with the "B" branch duplicating the service of the Miway 7 Airport bus along Airport Road.
+The TTC also serves the airport with three overnight routes.
+A separate fare (either MiWay or TTC fare) is charged (for cash payments) west of the airport if continuing to or from Toronto and/or Mississauga.

 The major routes serving the street are:

 Mississauga (MiWay and Toronto Transit Commission):